Friday, April 30, 2021

 Sugar Minott - Ghetto-ology + Dub: 7 (B+)

 No physicals at reasonable prices.
 The dub album was originally called Ghetto-ology Dubwise, credited to Black Roots Players.
-Original album is probably 7.5 (high B+), while dub is honorable mention.
+Original album is probably 7.5 (high B+), while dub is "liked."
 No physicals of original album at reasonable prices either.
 Cover of dub album:

 Thursday, April 22, 2021